 Simple IRA Contributions include salary reduction contributions and employer contributions: 1) matching contributions, or 2) nonelective contributions.
 No other contributions can be made to a SIMPLE IRA plan.

-Salary Reduction Contributions: The amount the employee contributes to a SIMPLE IRA cannot exceed $ 12,000 in 2013 and 2014.
-If an employee participates in any other plan during the year and has elective salary reductions under those plans, the total amount of the salary reduction contributions that an employee can make to all the plans he or she participates in is limited to $17,500 for 2013 and 2014.
+Salary Reduction Contributions: The amount the employee contributes to a SIMPLE IRA cannot exceed $12,500 in 2016 (not to exceed the employee's gross wages).
+If an employee participates in any other plan during the year and has elective salary reductions under those plans, the total amount of the salary reduction contributions that an employee can make to all the plans he or she participates in is limited to $18,000 ($24,000 if over age 50).

 If permitted by the SIMPLE IRA plan, participants who are age 50 or over at the end of the calendar year can also make "catch-up contributions".
-The catch-up contribution limit for SIMPLE IRA plans for 2013 and 2014 is $2,500.
+The catch-up contribution limit for SIMPLE IRA plans for 2016 is $3,000.

 The employer is generally required to match each employee's salary reduction contributions on a dollar-for-dollar basis up to 3% of the employee's compensation.
 This requirement does not apply if the employer makes nonelective contributions instead.
 An employer may choose to make a matching contribution less than 3%, but it must be at least 1% and for no more than 2 out of 5 years.
 The employer must notify the employees of the lower match within a reasonable period before the 60-day election period for the calendar year.

 Nonelective contributions.
 Instead of matching contributions, an employer can choose to make nonelective contributions of 2% of each eligible employee’s compensation.
 If the employer makes this choice, it must make nonelective contributions whether or not the employee chooses to make salary reduction contributions.
-An employee's compensation up to $255,000 (for 2013; $260,000 for 2014) is taken into account to figure the contribution limit.
+An employee's compensation up to $265,000 (for 2015 and 2016; $270,000 for 2017) is taken into account to figure the contribution limit.